xfrarod/slides-presentation/slides/iac/intro.md

 * is an open source IaC tool.
 * was developed by Hashicorp
-* is a tool for buildingk changing, and versioning infrastructure safely and efficient.
+* is a tool for building, changing, and versioning infrastructure safely and efficient.

 ## Terraform